sr-lab/ProfOlaf/README.md

 ---

-⚠️ **Notes:**
+> [!NOTE]

-- Books and theses are ignored for venue extraction (BibTeX entry types: `book`, `phdthesis`, `mastersthesis`).
+> Books and theses are ignored for venue extraction (BibTeX entry types: `book`, `phdthesis`, `mastersthesis`).
+>
-- If a non-arXiv venue isn’t found, the script keeps retrying until it does (by design).
+> If a non-arXiv venue isn’t found, the script keeps retrying until it does (by design).
 You may wish to relax this if your corpus legitimately contains arXiv-only entries.

 ---